 Understanding Technical Debt

 "Technical Debt" is a term coined by Ward Cunningham to describe the obligations incurred by a software organization when it chooses an expedient design or construction approach that increases complexity and is more costly in the long term.
-The term is useful for communicating with technical teams and provides a powerful metaphor for describing this concept to non-technical stakeholders.
+The term helps communicate with technical teams and provides a powerful metaphor for describing this concept to non-technical stakeholders.

 What is Technical Debt?